 For several years he practised international commercial law and dispute resolution.
 He advised investors, states, international organisations and non-governmental organisations on matters of international law, commercial arbitration and investor-state arbitration.

 Professor Kryvoi has published extensively on international dispute resolution, international economic law, employment law as well as law and policy in the countries of the former Soviet Union.

-He is also a respected adviser to governments internationally on public sector excellence.
-His areas of expertise include promoting the rule of law, commercial dispute resolution, courts and other judicial authorities, effective management and regulation of justice authorities, and the regulation of foreign direct investments.
+He is also a respected advisor to governments internationally on public sector excellence.
+His areas of expertise include promoting the rule of law, commercial and investor-State dispute resolution, courts and other judicial authorities, economic crimes, and the regulation of foreign direct investments.

 Experience as a consultant